How Much Savings are Recommended for a New Zealand Working Holiday?

 - 15 Ways to Cut Down Your Expenses So You Can Afford to Travel

 For more advice on budgeting for a working holiday in New Zealand, take a look at What is the Cost of a Working Holiday in New Zealand? and What is the Cost of Backpacking in New Zealand?
+And for any prices not mentioned in those guides, then they’ll be in How Much Does it Cost to Travel New Zealand?

-Expenses before you arrive in New Zealand
+Expenses Before You Arrive in New Zealand

 There are costs to consider even before you arrive in New Zealand, from the working holiday visa application fee to flights.